 Schools and early childhood services listed on the Department of Education and Training’s Bushfire At-Risk Register (BARR) and those at lower risk of bushfire or grassfire on the Category 4 list take pre-emptive actions on elevated fire danger days to minimise the risk of being caught in a fire in these conditions.
 The category of risk (per the BARR or Category 4 list) determines the actions that the school or early childhood service will need to take on days of elevated fire danger.

-Our school has been identified as being one of these schools at high bushfire or grassfire risk, and is a [insert relevant category (BARR or Category 4)] school.
+Our school has been identified as being one of these schools at high bushfire or grassfire risk and is a BARR school.

-[for schools in Categories 1 and 2 - retain/remove/edit this text below as required]

-Our school will enact its pre-emptive action plan for [relocation, remote learning or closure – select in line with approved plan] on a day forecasted as Extreme fire danger rating in our local government area (LGA), [insert local government area name].

-[for schools in Category 0 - retain/remove/edit this text below as required]

-Our will enact its pre-emptive action plan [relocation, remote learning or closure – select in line with approved plan] close on a day forecasted as High and Extreme fire danger ratings in our local government area (LGA), [insert local government area name].

-[for all schools Category 0-4 – retain/remove/edit this text below as required]

-Our school will [also] close on a day forecasted as Catastrophic fire danger rating in [insert name of fire district here] fire district.
+Our school will close on a day forecasted as Catastrophic fire danger rating in Greater Shepparton City. fire district.

 The department will advise our school of the potential for a Catastrophic fire danger rating as information becomes available, however the pre-emptive closure will be confirmed by 1pm the day prior to Catastrophic fire danger day.

 Fire danger ratings are forecast by the Bureau of Meteorology up to four days in advance.
-Should a Catastrophic day be forecast, we will notify you of the potential closure by an email or hard copy letter [and SMS message/phone tree].
+Should a Catastrophic day be forecast, we will notify you of the potential closure by an email or hard copy letter and SMS.
 Closure of the school due to a forecast Catastrophic day will be confirmed on the day prior and we will provide you with advice before the end of the school day.

 Once confirmed, the decision to close will not change, regardless of improvements in the weather forecast.
 This is to avoid confusion and help your family plan alternative care arrangements for your child.
 It is also important to note that: